It’s been said that the logic of this story is the logic of a dream — a nightmare.” – Orson Welles, “The Trial”

 Movie director, Billy Wilder — who made “Double Indemnity” (1944), “Some Like it Hot” (1959), and “The Apartment” (1960), saw Kafka’s parable as a cautionary tale, warning of the dangers of remaining idle, paralyzed and fearful — like the Man in the parable — who never even gets past the first door, but instead spends his entire life waiting — endlessly waiting — for justice that never comes!

 Billy Wilder believed it is wasteful to live a passive life — paralyzed and fearful — sitting idle — desperately hoping and anxiously waiting — for some obviously insurmountable obstacle to somehow suddenly become surmountable — when obviously it never will.

 Billy Wilder’s, “Sunset Boulevard” (1950), is the story of Hollywood has-been, Norma Desmond, who lives a life that closely parallels the grim world of “Before the Law.”
-Norma Desmond — played by 1920s silent screen star, Gloria Swanson, desperately hopes and anxiously waits to make a comeback — strike that — a return to the silver screen — but we all know it is never to come!
+Norma Desmond — played by 1920s silent screen star, Gloria Swanson, desperately hopes and anxiously waits to make a comeback — strike that — a return to the silver screen — but we all know it will never come!

-At the end of “Sunset Boulevard,” after descending the grand staircase of her mansion, Norma Desmond addresses the cameras: “This is my life.
+At the end of “Sunset Boulevard,” after descending the grand staircase of her glorious Gothic mansion, Norma Desmond addresses the cameras: “This is my life.
 It always will be.
 There’s nothing else.
 Just us.
 And the cameras.
 And those wonderful people out there in the dark.”